tritemio/smbits/content/2016-01/execute-notebooks.rst

 -----

 `Jupyter <http://jupyter.org/>`__ notebooks are increasingly used in scientific computing.
-For example, computational projects often include several notebook to carry out different parts of a bigger analysis.
+For example, computational projects often include several notebooks to carry out different parts of a bigger analysis.
 Or, libraries include notebooks to provide documentation, examples or tests.